Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX Titan X should theoretically be a lot faster than the GeForce 8600 GT 512MB DDR2 overall. (explain)
+Memory BandwidthThe GeForce GTX Titan X, in theory, should be a lot faster than the GeForce 8600 GT 512MB DDR2 overall. (explain)

-Texel RateThe GeForce GTX Titan X is much (about 2122%) more effective at AF than the GeForce 8600 GT 512MB DDR2. (explain)
+Texel RateThe GeForce GTX Titan X should be much (approximately 2122%) more effective at AF than the GeForce 8600 GT 512MB DDR2. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison